-For thousands of years, humpback whales have maintained lasting links with humans living near the coast.
+For thousands of years, humpback whales have maintained lasting ties with humans living near the coast.
 All over the world, they seek to get closer to humans, to share moments, to swim together, to exchange their songs, except in the Caribbean...

-How can this be explained?
+How can we explain this phenomenon?

 Along some Alaskan coasts, the rocks are covered with petroglyphs of men and whales.

-Hill is part of a growing branch of archaeology that uses ethnographic narratives and oral histories to re-examine animal artefacts with fresh eyes and interpret the past in new, non-Western ways.
-It interests me as part of our prehistory as humans," says Hill, "but also in what it tells us about other ways of being.
+Hill is part of a growing branch of archaeology that uses ethnographic narratives and oral histories to re-examine animal artifacts with fresh eyes and interpret the past in new, non-Western ways. «It interests me as part of our prehistory as humans," says Hill, "but also in what it tells us about other ways of being.

 The exchange